 Fall is in the air in Gatlinburg; cool mornings and evenings offering a respite from the hot heat of summer.
-In this season of harvest, apples abound in the Great Smoky Mountains and just moments from our cabin rentals.
-With its temperate climate the Great Smoky Mountains has long been home to numerous apple orchards and trees.
+In this season of harvest, apples abound in the Great Smoky Mountains and just moments from Elk Springs Resort.
+With its temperate climate the Smokies have long been home to numerous apple orchards and trees.
 Though many of the original orchards were a part of Appalachian homesteads, several area orchards are in use and offer visitors a chance to see how cider is processed and buy apples harvested fresh daily from the trees.

 A great outing for the whole family visiting an orchard or cider mill is an experience to remember.
 Visitors can expect to see trees resplendent with apples, take in that fresh mountain air, and have the satisfaction of biting into a crisp apple recently plucked from a tree.

 Located 22 miles from Gatlinburg in the town of Cosby, this orchard will take you away from some of the busier tourist attractions and introduce you to a smaller mountain town.
 This full service orchard, farmers market, and restaurant is well worth the trip.
 With an orchard alone that boasts over 40,000 apple trees, nestled outside the Great Smoky Mountains, this orchard is a great place to walk around, observe, and experience a true Appalachian apple orchard.
 Visitors can watch as apples are processed, sorted, and sent off in bushels to area farmers markets.
 With 126 varieties of apples, visitors may have a hard time deciding which apples to purchase.